PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Great leaders become great because their mission makes them great.
 A leader who can help a team define a mission and who can remind that team daily of what the mission is and why it matters is a valuable gift to their organization.

+Day 11: Write a Good Mission Statement

+To lead yourself of a team, you have to know where you're going.
+A good mission statement is short, interesting and inspirational.
+Otherwise, it's worthless.
+It should explain what you are doing to serve people and why that effort matters.
+People are attracted to a mission.
+They aren't attracted to business jargon.
+Here is a formula for a good mission statement: We will accomplish _____ by _____ because of _____ .
+The reality is, if we or our team cannot recite our mission statement, we are not on a mission.